kroniz-utab/kotlite_algorithm/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE.md` for more information.
+See `LICENSE.txt` for more information.

 <!-- CONTACT -->